Utkarshkhotele/Utkarshkhotele/README.md

 ## 🧑‍💻  About Me
 - 🌱 Learning Java Backend Development (Spring Boot) and advanced Flutter state management (BLoC, Provider)
 - 🎯 Goal: Become a skilled Full-Stack Mobile & Backend Developer
-- 📦 Some projects I’ve built:
-  - 🤖 BotBuddy AI Chat App — AI chatbot with Gemini API, BLoC state management, and offline storage using Hive
-  - 📊 Crypto Price Tracker — Tracks cryptocurrency prices with charts, favorites, and a responsive UI
+- 📦 I develop AI chatbots, crypto trackers, weather apps, and a variety of other innovative projects.
 - ✍ I follow SOLID principles, clean architecture, and use clear naming in my code
 - ✨ GitHub is my playground — every repo is built from scratch
 - 📈 Every commit is one step closer to becoming a master developer